projectcontour/contour/site/_guides/global-rate-limiting.md

 ## Deploy an RLS

 For this guide, we'll deploy the [Envoy rate limit service][4] as our RLS.
+Per the project's README:

+> The rate limit service is a Go/gRPC service designed to enable generic rate limit scenarios from different types of applications.
+> Applications request a rate limit decision based on a domain and a set of descriptors.
+> The service reads the configuration from disk via [runtime][10], composes a cache key, and talks to the Redis cache.
+> A decision is then returned to the caller.

 However, any service that implements the [RateLimitService gRPC interface][5] is supported by Contour/Envoy.

 Create a config map with [the ratelimit service configuration][6]: